tardate/LittleArduinoProjects/RaspberryPi/Headless/README.md

 raspi1
 ```

-Tehn need to change the local name respolution for `127.0.1.1` in `/etc/hosts`:
+Then need to change the local name resolution for `127.0.1.1` in `/etc/hosts`:

 ```sh
 pi@raspi1:~ $ sudo nano /etc/hosts